 If you check your furnace yourself, make sure you turn it off first.
 The power and the breaker should be off before you do any maintenance.
 And always check for leaks first, as a gas leak can be very dangerous.
 If you find a leak, call in a professional to fix the problem.

 It is not expensive to maintain your furnace, and you’ll save money down the road if you do.
 Play it safe, though.
-If you experience any problems with your furnace, make sure to call in the experts.
+If you experience any problems with your furnace, make sure to call in the experts for your furnace repair or if you want having a new furnace installtion.